MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

     az quantum workspace set --resource-group <MyResourceGroup> --workspace <MyWorkspace> --location <MyLocation>
     ```

 1. Submit the job and view the results.
-This run uses approximately 10.65 eHQC's (Quantinuum emulator billing units)
+If you are using a Quantinuum target, this run uses approximately 10.65 eHQC's (Quantinuum emulator billing units).
+There is no charge for using the QCI simulator.

     ```azurecli
     az quantum job submit --target-id quantinuum.sim.h1-1e --job-name CheckGHZ --target-capability AdaptiveExecution --shots 50